grem848/FE-LSD-CASE3/README.md

 We have set it up so Travis builds our project and checks if the build is valid, then if the build is successful Travis will then deploy to our Heroku app.
 For this purpose we created a Heroku app named lsd-case-3-fe that is our frontend project hosted in the cloud.

-Heroku only deploys if Travis is successful.
+Heroku only deploys if Travis builds the project successfully.

 **[Here is our Travis config:](https://github.com/grem848/FE-LSD-CASE3/blob/main/.travis.yml)**